Back to Logging guides

 The if statement checks if the status equals 200 and adds a new success field.

-After saving, Vector will reload, and you will see output that looks like this:
+After saving, restart Vector, and you will see output that looks like this:

 Output